painting a room

 using paint pads to paint around tight spots

-Painting in tight areas, such as behind your toilet, can be challenging with a paint brush.
+Painting in tight areas, such as behind your toilet, can be challenging with a paintbrush.
 Paint pads are a much easier way to reach difficult corners and crevasses.

 • Use a sharp utility knife to remove the pad from an edging pad tool.

-• Apply paint to the pad with a paint brush.
+• Apply paint to the pad with a paintbrush.

 • Paint the hard-to-reach areas with your homemade paint pad.